 If you attend a private high school in Texas (or a Department of Defense high school) and believe you qualify for automatic admission, you must claim an exemption to the state’s high school coursework requirements.

 Submit Official SAT/ACT Scores

-To claim an exemption based on test scores, your official SAT score must be at least 1500/2400 or 1100/1600 on the redesigned test, or your official ACT scores must meet ACT’s College Readiness Benchmarks.
+To claim an exemption based on test scores, your official SAT score must be at least a 1070 (combined critical reading and math) with a minimum of 500 on critical reading on tests taken prior to March 2016, or a minimum of 480 on evidence-based reading and writing and 530 on math on tests taken in March 2016 or later.
+Alternatively, your official ACT scores must meet ACT’s College Readiness Benchmarks.

 Coursework ‘Equal in Content & Rigor’

 Applicants who attend private Texas high schools may be exempt if they complete coursework that is “equal in content and rigor” to one of the state’s graduation programs.
 To claim an exemption under this option, submit an exemption form signed by an official representative of your school.

 Details about this exemption are available on the appropriate exemption form.